Kyriosity/read-write/README+/pencraft/README+/essays/README+/NullRefError.md

 </td><td>

-**`NullReference` earned a horrible reputation as an _exceptional_ pest.** Its outbreaks appear literally from `nothing` and are too common to be _exceptions_ &thinsp;&mdash;&thinsp; they strike everywhere, in safe and unmanaged code, on bolted ancient mainframes and in clouds, and have no mercy on  junior and seasoned developers.
+**`NullReference` earned a horrible reputation as an _exceptional_ pest.** Its outbreaks appear literally from `nothing` and are too common to be _exceptions_ &thinsp;&mdash;&thinsp; they strike in safe and unmanaged code, in bolted to the floor mainframes and in clouds, and don't distinguish junior and seasoned developers.

-[Sir&nbsp;Tony&nbsp;Hoare](../../quotes/README+/contributors/README.md#tony-hoare) voluntarily took the blame for being this _Frankenstein_ who brought the
+_Turing_ awardee [Sir&nbsp;Tony&nbsp;Hoare](../../quotes/README+/contributors/README.md#tony-hoare) voluntarily took the blame of being this _Frankenstein_ who brought the
 [**billion&#8209;dollar&nbsp;mistake**](https://www.infoq.com/presentations/Null-References-The-Billion-Dollar-Mistake-Tony-Hoare/)<sup>🎥</sup> into the software Eden.

-A sinister _Gordian_ blockchain that nobody great can cut to stop collecting its billion toll.
+But who Great will cut this sinister _Gordian_ "blockchain" to stop  collecting its billion toll.

 \___________\
 <samp>**BEWARE**</samp>**!** `Null` may be disguised as `Nothing`, `nil`, `none`, `undef[ined]`, or even `NaN`.